TypeScript - multiline string

 1. Template literals (template strings) example

-This approach was introduced in ES6 that is supported by TypeScript.
+This approach was introduced in ECMAScript 2015 (ES6) that is supported by TypeScript.

-Main disadvantage of this approach are white space prefixes for each line if we want to format code clearly.
+The main disadvantage of this approach is necessary to remove white space prefixes for each line if we want to format string as we use it in the source code.

 let text = `Line 1